radgrad/docusaurus2/docs/developers/patterns/labels.md

 ### size parameter

 The default size parameter value is 'large', which results in a label with our standard 16pt font.
+Please use the default size in most cases.

-You can override this by providing a size parameter with any of the standard Semantic UI sizes.
+You can override the default size by providing a size parameter with any of the standard Semantic UI sizes.

 ### username parameter